-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

+response/attendance comments received not accepted applicable)

+and reasons

 Development, and

 the Continuum of

 Care e-mail

 distribution list

 maintained by the

 Snohomish County

 Human Services

-Department,
+Department, Office of

 Community and

 Homeless Services.

 The notice and flyer

 invited participation

 and requested

 assistance in posting

 flyers about the

 hearings to help

 reach program

 participants and

 residents.

-A public meeting of

-the Snohomish Comments received

-Non- County Council

-7 Public Meeting targeted/broad General Legislative will be stated here in the final 2023

-community Session will be held

-, at 9:00 am on May 3, Action Plan

-2023.